russell-archer/StoreHelper/README.md

 5. `StoreKit2` leads the user through the purchase process and provides all the UI required
 6. `StoreKit2` talks to the App Store to complete the purchase
 7. The App Store completes the purchase and sends `StoreKit2` a purchase `Transaction` object
 8. `StoreKit2` verifies that the purchase `Transaction` is correctly signed by the App Store and that the purchase is valid for the current user on the particular device in use.
-A `Product.PurchaseResult` is returned to `StoreHelper`.
+A `Product.PurchaseResult` is returned to `StoreHelper`:
 	- If `StoreKit2` encounters an error then a `StoreKitError` exception is thrown
 	- If App Store encounters an error then a `PurchaseError`  exception is thrown
 	- Any exceptions are caught by `StoreHelper`, which re-throws a `StoreException.purchaseException`.
 This will be caught by `PriceViewModel`